-Growing up about 8 miles outside the city limits of Bozeman, I would take (at least) a 30 minute bus ride home each day after school.
-There was a point on the route where the bus driver could either turn east down Nash Road, adding 10 extra minutes to the ride, or head straight south to my hood.
+Growing up about eight miles outside the city limits of Bozeman, I would take a half-hour bus ride home each day after school.
+There was a point on the route where the bus driver could either turn east down Nash Road, adding ten extra minutes to the ride, or head straight south to my hood.

 Larry the bus driver rocked a red cowboy hat EVERY DAY.
 And on the last day before Christmas break, he would dress up like Santa Claus.
-He drove my bus K-8: we were homies.
+He drove my bus K-8, and we were homies.

 If I managed to finagle the seat behind him, I could lobby incessantly about heading straight south.
 'Cause dude, FULL HOUSE WAS STARTING AT 4.
 If he floored it past those suckers off Nash, I would have time to make cookie dough before the Olsen Twins stole my heart.
 Again.